Quadratically Shallow Quantum Circuits for Hamiltonian Functions

 For the Hamiltonian functions \(P(\ham)\), their QSP circuits require \(O(d_1)\) block-encodings of \(\ham\).
 To construct a block-encoding of \(\ham\), \(O(\log_2 J)\) ancilla qubits are needed to encode the \(J\) control states associated with each Pauli string \(P_{\ell}\), and the entire block-encoding can be implemented with a CNOT depth of \(D_{\text{B}} \coloneqq O(J(k+\log_2 J))\) \cite{berry2015simulating,shende2005synthesis,da2022linear}.
 Hence, the total QSP circuit depth is \(O(d_1 D_{\text{B}})\).

-GQSP circuits for implementing the Laurent polynomials involve both \(U\) and \(U^{\dagger}\), which are implemented by \(2v\)th-order symmetric Suzuki-Trotter decomposition.
+GQSP circuits for synthesizing the Laurent polynomials involve both controlled \(U\) and \(U^{\dagger}\).
+In this work, we consider implementing the controlled Hamiltonian simulations using the \(2v\)th-order symmetric Suzuki-Trotter decomposition.
 A Laurent polynomial \(L\) of degree \(d_2\) accumulates \(O(d_2^2)\) additive and multiplicative Trotter errors.
 To ensure that the total Trotter error for implementing the \(d_2\)-degree Laurent polynomial is bounded by \(O(\delta)\), the resulting GQSP circuit depth for a degree-\(d_2\) Laurent polynomial is \(O(d_2^{1+1/v} D_{\text{ST}})\), where we define \(D_{\text{ST}} \coloneqq 5^{v-1} Jk/\delta^{1/(2v)}\) (see Appendix~\ref{appendix:analysis_gqsp_circ} for detail).

 The Chebyshev and Laurent polynomial approximations yield quadratically shallow circuits: \(O(\sqrt{d_1 \ln(1/\delta)} D_{\text{B}})\) and \(O((\sqrt{d_2 \ln(1/\delta)})^{1+1/v} D_{\text{ST}})\), respectively.
 Furthermore, the quadratic reduction in the number of phase factors enhances numerical stability and reduces the classical computational cost of the phase-factor finding algorithms.